-Virus surges in the TSA; union wants vulnerable officers kept home
+Union wants vulnerable TSA officers to be kept home as coronavirus cases among employees surge

 “We want to keep the lines moving as efficiently as possible,” Farbstein said.
 She said wait times are at around nine minutes in normal checkpoint lanes and four minutes for TSA PreCheck passengers.

-But Thomas, who knew the first TSA officer to die of COVID-19 and lost a 27-year-old niece to the virus, said the agency has to do more.
+But Thomas, who knew the first TSA officer to die of covid-19 and lost a 27-year-old niece to the virus, said the agency has to do more.

 “I don’t want to go to any funerals,” he said in an interview.